 General Fire Hazards: As shipped, this product is nonflammable.
-However, welding arc and sparks can ignite combustibles and flammable products.
-Read and understand American National Standard Z49.1, "Safety In Welding, Cutting and Allied Processes" and National Fire Protection Association NFPA 51B, "Standard for Fire Prevention During Welding, Cutting and Other Hot Work"

-before using this product.

-Suitable (and unsuitable) extinguishing media

-Suitable extinguishing media: As shipped, the product will not burn.
-In case of fire in the surroundings:

-use appropriate extinguishing agent.
+However, welding arc and sparks as well as open flames and hot surfaces associated with brazing and soldering can ignite combustible and flammable materials.
+Read and understand American National Standard Z49.1, "Safety in Welding, Cutting and Allied Processes" and National Fire Protection Association NFPA 51B, "Standard for Fire Prevention during Welding, Cutting and Other Hot Work" before using this product.
+Suitable (and unsuitable) extinguis shing media Suitable extinguishing media: As shipped, the product will not burn.
+In case of fire in the surroundings: use appropriate extinguishing agent.
+Unsuitable extinguishing media: Do not use water jet as an extinguisher, as this will spread the fire.
+Specific hazards arising from the chemical: Welding arc and sparks can ignite combustibles and flammable products.
+Special protective equipment and Special fire fighting procedures: precautions for firefighters Use standard firefighting procedures and consider the hazards of other involved materials.
+Special protective equipment for fire-fighters: Selection of respiratory protection for fire fighting: follow the general fire precautions indicated in the workplace.

-Unsuitable extinguishing

-media:

-Do not use water jet as an extinguisher, as this will spread the fire.

-Specific hazards arising from

-the chemical:

-Welding arc and sparks can ignite combustibles and flammable products.

-Special protective equipment and precautions for firefighters involved materials.

-Special fire fighting procedures:

-Use standard firefighting procedures and consider the hazards of other for fire-fighters:

-Special protective equipment

-Selection of respiratory protection for fire fighting: follow the general fire precautions indicated in the workplace.
 Self-contained breathing apparatus and full protective clothing must be worn in case of fire.